Efficient $GW$ band structure calculations using Gaussian basis functions and application to atomically thin transition-metal dichalcogenides: GW space-time method with Gaussian basis functions and periodic boundary conditions

+where $\mathbf{Id}$ is the identity matrix and the truncated Coulomb matrix~$\bM(\bk)$ \reviewnew{defined in Eq.~\eqref{e11a}} appears due to the RI-tCm.
 We use Tikhonov regularization~\cite{Goncharsky1995} for the RI expansion to prevent linear dependencies of fit coefficients, as discussed in the supporting information of Ref.~\cite{Graml2024}.
 The regularization leads to the modified matrix inversion,

 where $\alpha$ is the regularization parameter.